robstoll/atrium/README.md

 # Sponsors
 We like to thank the following sponsors for their support:
-- [Tegonal GmbH](https://tegonal.com) sponsoring Support and PR-Review time.
+- [Tegonal GmbH](https://tegonal.com) for sponsoring Support and PR-Review time.

 Want to become a sponsor as well?
 Please ping @robstoll in the Slack-Channel (GitHub Sponsors will be added in the future)